-If the child has not received an official assessment, but there are concerns about the child's development, providers should have a conversation with the parents or guardians.
+If the child has not received an official assessment, but there are concerns about the child's development, you should have a conversation with the parents or guardians.
 The health information form received within 30 days of the child's admission to the center will also provide some information about the diagnoses and care needs of the child.
-Together, with the information from the child's health provider and the parents, the provider can make an informed determination of whether the child meets the definition of a child with a developmental disability or related condition and whether the PSR applies to the services provided to that child.
+With the information from the child's health provider and the parents, you can make an informed determination as to whether the child meets the definition of a child with a developmental disability or related condition, and whether the PSR applies to the services provided to that child.